emberauclair/Aurelie2/docs/notes/landing.md

 ---
 ## Aurélie Auclair - Getting Started

 Hello! and welcome to my thoughts, everything here is written as notes for me, and so it might be hard to comprehend as it lacks cohesiveness and context.
-Either way, feel free to browse :) A little bit about me for the curious - I'm 21 years old, I live in a boat in NYC, and I'm trans.
+Either way, feel free to browse :)

 ## Interests
 - LGBTQ+